Lemoncode/svelte-workshop/01-binding-color-picker/README.md

 md color-picker
 ```

-- Time to create a single color slider edit component, we will use
+- It's time to create a single color slider edit component, we will use
   two way binding to bind the _value_ property with the input _value_
   property (this is ok to be used in a local scope, we could use
-  the React approach well, one way + callback), things to take into consideration:
+  the React approach as well, one way + callback), things to take into consideration:

   - We define _props_ by _exporting_ them on the script area (check _export let name_
     and _export let value_